-Figure 20 and Table I present a comparison of the 5-year period and 62-year period averages in water budget data for Lake Ontario.
+Figure 20 and Table I present a comparison of the 5-year period and 67-year period averages in water budget data for Lake Ontario.
 As illustrated in Figure 20 and Table I, the largest outflow for the Lake Ontario Watershed is the St. Lawrence River and the smallest is Consumptive Use.
 Flows for the two time periods are fairly similar.
-Specifically, runoff and precipitation on the surface of Lake Ontario was 7,962 cfs greater during the 5-year period, while flow of the Niagara River was 9,505 cfs less during the 5-year period.
+Specifically, inflows of runoff, precipitation on the surface of Lake Ontario, intrabasin diversion, and Niagara River were 8,455 cfs less during the 5-year period.
+Outflows of evaporation from the Lake and St. Lawrence were 3,766 cfs less during the 5-year period.

 Data in Table I and used in Figure 20 indicate that inflows do not equal outflows.
 In some years outflows may exceed inflows while in other years inflows may exceed outflows.
-This is due in part to changes in storage in Lake Ontario and in part to a lack of accuracy or uncertainties in measurements or estimates of the flows.
+This is due in part to changes in storage in Lake Ontario, as well as regulation of outflows by the International Joint Commission to meet International Boundary Waters Treaty of 1909 obligations, and in part to a lack of accuracy or uncertainties in measurements or estimates of the flows.
 This inequality of inflow and outflow is true for all of the Lake(s) and the River.
 Issues of uncertainty are discussed in the next main section.